ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/list_of_lists_sorter/readme.md

 # Future plans

 1. Add full regression tests so that additional development will be TDD.
+(Due evening of 11/15)
 2. Add comments and docstrings.
+(Due evening of 11/15)
-3. Address other list of X types: dictionaries, etc.
+3. Address other list of X types: dictionaries, etc. (Targeted for weekend of 11/17-- a list of dictionaries state)
 4. Consider reasonable exception handling without stifling exceptions.
 5. Lint the code.
+(Weekend of 11/17)

 ## Getting Started